• Home |

 Gun Violence Among Black Americans: A Pandemic of Violence

-Key Points: Black Americans are twice as likely to be murdered with bullets than any other race.
-Furthermore, 88% of black American gun deaths are attributed to another black American.
+Key Points: Black Americans are twice as likely to be murdered with firearms than any other race.
+Furthermore, 88% of black American gun deaths are attributed to other black Americans.

 Report Highlights:

-• Black Americans make up 14% of the U.S. population and account for 29% of the nation’s firearm-related deaths.
+• Black Americans make up 14% of the U.S. population, yet account for 29% of the nation’s firearm-related victims.

 • Black Americans have been two times more likely to perish in firearm-related incidents than any other race for the past two decades.

-• 89% of all black firearm-related homicides are perpetrated by a black offender, while 79% of white firearm-related homicides are perpetrated by a white offender.
+• 89% of all black firearm-related homicides are perpetrated by a black offender; 79% of white firearm-related homicides are perpetrated by a white offender.

-• Black children are nearly 9 times more likely to die from firearm-related violence than any other race.
+• Black children are nearly nine times more likely to die from firearm-related violence than children of any other race.

 This report was compiled using reputable sources to ensure the most accurate information.
 All sources are listed HERE.